codeandtheory/YComponentBrowser/README.md

 Usage
 ----------
 A category is a collection of components that share common traits.
 A category may contain subcategories.
 By default, components are laid out in nested table views, with each component being represented by a single row.
 A `CatalogDisplayView` is used to display a component in a single row.
 It displays small components together with a title and optional detail description.
 This is used for icons, fonts, and colors, but also works well for smaller components such as buttons.
-By using generics, `CaralogDisplayView` can display any view (populated with an associated model).
+By using generics, `CatalogDisplayView` can display any view (populated with an associated model).
 The framework includes pre-defined categories for displaying common components: colors, fonts, and icons.

 The catalog display view model has four parameters: